 I hold a PhD in political sciences.
-I am a junior researcher at the Institute for Political Science at the Centre for Social Sciences (CSS) at the Hungarian Academy of Sciences Centre of Excellence.
-I work at the Department of Democracy and Political Theory, my main research area is political theory of migration, political obligation, artificial intelligence.
-My approaches are related to liberal, feminist, realist, and republican political theory.
+I am a junior researcher at the Institute for Political Science at the HUN-REN Centre for Social Sciences (CSS) at the Hungarian Academy of Sciences Centre of Excellence.
+I work at the Department of Democracy and Political Theory, my main research areas are political theory of migration, political obligation, artificial intelligence (AI).
+My approaches are related to both liberal, feminist, realist, and republican political theory.
+I am a member of the Political Normativity project at HUN-REN CSS and the UNTWIST Horizon project.

 I am an assistant professor at the Department of Human Rights and Politics at the Institute of Political and International Studies, Eötvös Lóránd University, Faculty of Social Sciences.
-I am currently teaching feminist political theory and a thesis seminar for BA level students.
+I am currently teaching feminist political theory, citizenship and nationalism, and thesis seminar for BA level students, as well as academic writing MA level students.

-I defended my Ph.D thesis in the Doctoral School of International Relations and Political Science at Corvinus University of Budapest.
-My doctoral research investigated the possibilities of creating what I call a Critical Cosmopolitan Care Approach to migration.
-My task has been to argue why the dominant public opinion and mainstream – primarily liberal and cosmopolitan – literature is unsuccessful in theorizing migration understood in the broader sense.
-My overall aim was to offer a coherent and consistent theoretical approach which (1) eschews methodological nationalism of contemporary normative theory in favor of a critical cosmopolitanism, and which (2) also criticizes the ‘host standpoint‘ of target states of immigration from a perspective of feminist care ethics that takes seriously human experience, interconnectedness, and real vulnerability of real people, and and gives equal consideration to the migrants’ viewpoints.
+I defended my Ph.D. thesis in 2023 the Doctoral School of International Relations and Political Science at Corvinus University of Budapest.
+Building on my dissertation, I am currently working on my book, A Feminist Interpretation of Migration: A Critical Cosmopolitan Care Approach (forthcoming: 2025, Palgrave Macmillan).
+My book investigates why the dominant public opinion and mainstream – primarily liberal and cosmopolitan – literature is unsuccessful in theorizing migration understood in the broader sense.
+My overall aim was to offer a coherent and consistent feminist theoretical approach which (1) eschews methodological nationalism of contemporary normative theory in favor of a critical cosmopolitanism, and which (2) also criticizes what I call the host standpoint of target states of immigration from a perspective of feminist care ethics that takes seriously human experience, interconnectedness, and real vulnerability of real people, and and gives equal consideration to the migrants’ viewpoints.

 I earned my BA degree from Pázmány Péter Catholic University.
 I hold a master’s degree in Political Science from Corvinus University of Budapest.
 My MA thesis investigated political realist criticism of John Rawls and the so-called political moralism or ideal theory.
 During my MA studies, I authored my first article on Rawls and political realism in Politikatudományi Szemle.
 During my masters years I have been a member of The Paradox of Realism Research Group.